On the Quantum Resolution of Cosmological Singularities using AdS/CFT: Quantum Evolution of the Homogeneous Component

 In this section, we show how the self-adjoint extension described in Subsection~\ref{subsect:SA-QM} can be implemented in the semiclassical expansion.
 Since the leading term in this expansion becomes exact near the singularity, the calculation should accurately capture the physics there.
 We impose the required boundary condition on the wavefunction at infinite $\overline{\phi}$ by the method of images, using a reflection symmetry of the Hamiltonian to satisfy the boundary condition with the sum of two semiclassical wavefunctions.
 The resulting wavefunction bounces from infinity and returns close to its starting point.
 The quantum spread in the wavefunction is represented by a small imaginary part in each of the relevant complex classical solutions which is, for generic final values of $\overline{\phi}$, nonzero at all times and which dominates at times corresponding to the classical encounter with the singularity.

 Having determined the wavefunction $\Psi(\overline{\phi})$ in the approximation where the inhomogeneous modes were ignored, the next step is to construct the full wavefunction $\Psi\left(t_f, \overline{\phi}, \delta \phi({\bf x})\right)$ at the final times of interest, ignoring the backreaction of $\delta \phi$ on $\overline{\phi}$.
 We again employ the semiclassical expansion, finding the relevant (spatially inhomogeneous) complex classical solution which incorporates the initial condition that the inhomogeneous fluctuation modes of $\delta \phi$ are in their incoming adiabatic ground state.
 Working to quadratic order in $\delta \phi$ in the action and ignoring backreaction, the solution for $\delta \phi$ is determined from the relevant linearized field equation.
 The small imaginary part in the complex solution for the background $\overline{\phi}$, representing its quantum spread, now plays an essential role: it provides a UV cutoff on the production of high $k$ modes.
-Including this effect, we find that, within a certain parameter regime, for generic final values for $\overline{\phi}$ particle production is parametrically suppressed and backreaction is under control.

-The combined inhomogeneous classical solution yields $\Psi\left(t_f, \overline{\phi}, \delta \phi({\bf x})\right)$, in a consistent approximation scheme, for values of $\overline{\phi}$ carrying most of the final probability.
-The approximation breaks down for values of $\overline{\phi}$ very close to the real classical solution corresponding to the initial center and momentum of the Gaussian wavepacket.
-As the final value for $\overline{\phi}$ is taken near to this classically predicted value, the imaginary part of the relevant complex classical solution disappears.
-If backreaction is neglected, the quantum particle production of inhomogeneous modes diverges in this limit, indicating that our approximation breaks down.
-However, the relevant band of final $\overline{\phi}$ yielding strong backreaction is parametrically small within our chosen parameter regime.
-For all other values of $\overline{\phi}$, our calculation of the joint probability density $|\Psi\left(t_f,\overline{\phi},\delta \phi ({\bf x}\right)|^2$ appears to be reliable.
-Since we are working in a theory where unitarity has been built in, we conclude that the most probable outcome is a bounce, with parametrically small particle production.
+The combined inhomogeneous classical solution yields the semiclassical wavefunction $\Psi\left(t_f, \overline{\phi}, \delta \phi({\bf x})\right)$.
+One can then verify for what values of $\overline{\phi}$ this provides a consistent approximation scheme.
+We shall find that the perturbative calculation is reliable only for values of $\overline{\phi}$ far away from the real classical solution corresponding to the initial center and momentum of the Gaussian wavepacket.
+By contrast, for values of $\overline{\phi}$ carrying most of the final probability it appears the imaginary part of the relevant complex classical solution is too small for backreaction of particles to be negligible, and the approximation breaks down.
+As the final value for $\overline{\phi}$ is taken near to the classically predicted value the imaginary part of the complex solution disappears.
+If backreaction is neglected the quantum particle production of inhomogeneous modes diverges in this limit.